 How do I recognise if my child has SVT?

-In older children and adolescents, a fast heart rate is often felt as palpitations.
+Older children and adolescents often experience a fast heart rate as palpitations.
 They may feel their heart racing at unexpected times such as resting, doing homework, after exercise or eating dinner.
 Younger children may have difficulty describing this sensation and may complain of chest pain.
 SVT may rarely cause children or adolescents to pass out (syncope).

 When should I seek help urgently?

 During a bad attack, your child may become dizzy/less alert, pass out, feel cold, look pale and/or sweaty.
 Learning to take your child's pulse is an important skill that will help identify when the rhythm is too fast.
 If you feel a fast heart rate is causing your child to become seriously unwell, call an ambulance.